 Special collections include the memorabilia of Dr. L. Nelson Bell and the Crosby Adams Music Collection.

 The main campus library is the hub for library services at the Charlotte and Asheville campuses.
-Services for the School of Professional and Adult Studies (S.P.A.S.) are designed specifically to meet the needs of the adult student population.
+Services for the School of Adult and Graduate Studies (AGS) are designed specifically to meet the needs of the adult student population.
 Provision is made for computer-based information services, reference assistance, library instruction, agreements with university libraries, interlibrary loan, remote access to databases, and document delivery.
-Arrangements with area academic libraries offer borrowing privileges to S.P.A.S. faculty and students.
+Arrangements with area academic libraries offer borrowing privileges to AGS faculty and students.
 Faculty and students have remote access to databases that contain full text journal articles.
 Students can connect to those databases from computers at the Charlotte or Asheville campuses or from their office or home computers.